PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The pre-NNUE Stockfish architecture consisted of several tightly coupled components, designed for maximum effeciency.
 The section below explores the architectural choices made int he development of Stockfish:

-==== Bitboard + Mailbox Hybrid Representation
+==== BitBoard + Mailbox Hybrid Representation
 ===== The Problem
-Bitboards are proven to be excellent at bulk operations and enable computing attacks with the help of magic bitboards or PEXT boards, but they are inefficient for random access queries of piece and type occupancy on the board.
+BitBoards are proven to be excellent at bulk operations and enable computing attacks with the help of magic BitBoards or PEXT boards, but they are inefficient for random access queries of piece and type occupancy on the board.

 ===== The Solution
-Thus, stockfish maintains both the bitboard and mailbox representations together to counter bitboard's limitation.
-Stockfish maintained 12 different bitboards, one for each piece type and color for effecient move generation and evaluation, and a 64-element array to provide `O(1)` piece lookups.
+Thus, Stockfish maintains both the BitBoard and mailbox representations together to counter BitBoard's limitation.
+Stockfish maintained 12 different BitBoards, one for each piece type and color for effecient move generation and evaluation, and a 64-element array to provide `O(1)` piece lookups.

 ===== Tradeoffs
-- *Memory Cost:* Approximately 2x representation overhead (12 bitboards + 64-byte mailbox + auxiliary data).
-The board can be represented with just 8 bitboards without the mailbox.
+- *Memory Cost:* Approximately 2x representation overhead (12 BitBoards + 64-byte mailbox + auxiliary data).
+The board can be represented with just 8 BitBoards without the mailbox.
 - *Synchronization Cost:* Every move must update both representations
-- *Speed Gain:* Move generation benefits from bitboard operations (no need to filter piece type with white_pieces & rooks or black_pieces & rooks) while evaluation benefits from mailbox lookups
+- *Speed Gain:* Move generation benefits from BitBoard operations (no need to filter piece type with white_pieces & rooks or black_pieces & rooks) while evaluation benefits from mailbox lookups

-Move generation uses bitboards with Magic BitBoards for sliding pieces, achieving constant-time lookup.
+Move generation uses BitBoards with Magic BitBoards for sliding pieces, achieving constant-time lookup.
 Evaluation functions query the mailbox for piece-square table indexing.
 The hybrid approach enables both components to operate at peak efficiency rather than compromising one for the other.
 ==== Move Generation

 ===== The Problem
-Stockfish uses precomputed bitboards for non-sliding pieces, but generating moves for sliding pieces (bishops, rooks, queens) requires determining which squares are attacked based on the blocker configuration.
+Stockfish uses precomputed BitBoards for non-sliding pieces, but generating moves for sliding pieces (bishops, rooks, queens) requires determining which squares are attacked based on the blocker configuration.
 This is computationally intensive and occurs millions of times per second.

 ===== The Solution
-Stockfish implements both, Magic Bitboards and PEXT Boards to acheive constant-time generation of moves for sliding-pieces.
+Stockfish implements both, Magic BitBoards and PEXT Boards to acheive constant-time generation of moves for sliding-pieces.
 It selects between them at compile-time based on the CPU's capabilities.

 ===== Tradeoffs
 - *PEXT Benefits:* Simpler code (no magic number generation), slightly faster (2.3% speedup) @hash_funtions[p.10]
 - *PEXT Costs:* Requires Haswell+ (Intel 2013) or Zen+ (AMD 2018) CPUs; some AMD processors have slow PEXT implementation
-- *Magic Bitboards Benefits:* Universal compatibility, predictable performance
+- *Magic BitBoards Benefits:* Universal compatibility, predictable performance
-- *Magic Bitboards Costs:* Complex initialization (finding magic numbers), more code complexity
+- *Magic BitBoards Costs:* Complex initialization (finding magic numbers), more code complexity

 By maintaining both implementations, Stockfish achieves maximum performance on modern hardware while remaining functional on older systems.
 The compile-time detection ensures zero runtime overhead from abstraction.

 ==== Lazy SMP for Parallelization
-Stockfish originally used Young Brothers Wait Concept (YBWC) for parallel search, but later #link("https://github.com/official-stockfish/Stockfish/commit/ecc5ff6693f116f4a8ae5f5080252f29b279c0a1")[switched to Lazy SMP] noting that it scales better than YBWC for high number of threads.
+Stockfish originally used Young Brothers Wait Concept (YBWC) for parallel search, but later #link("https://github.com/official-Stockfish/Stockfish/commit/ecc5ff6693f116f4a8ae5f5080252f29b279c0a1")[switched to Lazy SMP] noting that it scales better than YBWC for high number of threads.

 ===== Trade-offs
 - *Redundant Work:* Threads inevitably search some identical positions